KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 "More than half pointed to insufficient replication in the lab" [^2]

-#### Exercise 1.1
+!!! example "Exercise 1.1"

 	**Question:** What can help researchers to reproduce experiments?
 What are the advantages of research data management?
 ### Good Research Practice

 - Research data must be well documented